 Efforts to create a consistent and common platform of tithe resistant were well and truly underway by 1831, with men like Patt Lawlor of Queen’s County, a future MP, pivotal to its survival in the early days.
 The process was simple: if enough of the lower class simply refused to pay the tithe, there was no way that the system could survive.
 The movement was not intended to be violent, but passive: those in vague leadership positions were prepared to deal with the consequences.

 The campaign took off in the midlands and spread outwards.
 At first the authorities were of a mind to let things be and allow local clergy to sort out the matter themselves, if they could.
 Many attempted to do so, if they weren’t of the absentee variety.
-But with the growing refusal to pay, a need for a government counter push was clear.
+But with the growing refusal to pay, a need for a government counter push grow for those the tithe was owed to.

 Newtownbarry proved the start of something much more serious.
 The peasantry became more organised, using Church bells to warn of approaching troops or yeomanry coming to seize lifestock, and began to more actively target the Protestant clergy actually trying to get the tithe.
 In December of 1831, at Knocktopher, County Kilkenny, the local rector, Hans Hamilton, refused a request for the tithe to be reduced if not stopped entirely: mass non-payment was the result.
 Hamilton appealled to Dublin for help, and the government there authorised tithe processes relating to the defaulters.